5 days in Panama itinerary

 Surrounded by lush forests and towering peaks, this verdant valley is tucked in the crater of an ancient dormant volcano, with hiking trails leading to cascading waterfalls and bubbling hot springs.

 Fancy enjoying wild adventures in Panama?
-Check-out our customisable Thrilling Adventures in Panama itinerary.
+Read our beginners guide to the Panama rainforest.

 tanager-soberania-panama-rainforest-shutterstock_109312091